Skip to main content

 • Basic use of the Linux terminal and SSH

-• Familiarity with Docker (permissions, docker run)
+• Familiarity with Docker (permissions, docker run, optional docker group membership)

 • Awareness of the security and risk sections above